rcmadhankumar/pytest_container/source/usage.rst

 1. Request the following fixtures: any of the ``(auto)_container_per_test``, ``host``, ``container_runtime``.
 2. Obtain the running container's hash.
-3. Use :command:`podman|docker cp command`, via testinfra's host fixture.
+3. Use :command:`podman|docker cp command`, via connection object

 The above steps could be implemented as follows: